Paul F. Sharp

 Paul Frederick Sharp (January 19, 1918 – February 19, 2009) was a professor and college administrator.
-He served as the 15th president of Hiram College from 1957 to 1965, the 3rd chancellor of the University of North Carolina, Chapel Hill from 1964 to 1965, president of Drake University, and the 9th president of the University of Oklahoma from 1971 to 1977.
+He served as the 15th president of Hiram College from 1957 to 1964, the 3rd chancellor of the University of North Carolina, Chapel Hill from 1964 to 1965, the president of Drake University, and the 9th president of the University of Oklahoma from 1971 to 1977.
 Before his stint as a college administrator, Sharp was a professor of history at Iowa State University and the University of Wisconsin, Madison.

 Early life and education

 Sharp was born in Kirksville, Missouri.
-He was raised in Crookson, Minnesota, by parents who were both medical doctors.
+He was raised in Crookston, Minnesota, by parents who were both medical doctors.
 He earned his bachelor's degree at Phillips University.

 He served in the United States Navy during World War II.
-He was assigned for much of this time as a liaison officer with the Australian Navy. he earned his doctoral degree in history from the University of Minnesota.
+He was assigned for much of this time as a liaison officer with the Australian Navy.
+He earned his doctoral degree in history from the University of Minnesota.
 He was an instrutor in history at the University of Minnesota while earning his Ph.D. there.